RomainGehrig/DataVisualizationProcessBook/docs/README.md

 ## Data Processing and Exploratory Data Analysis

 ### Data Processing
-{TO BE ADDED}

 The raw data were coming as zipped files, each containing a CSV with one month worth of data.
 The size was quite consequent with 8MB archives expanding as 200MB CSV files.
 For the processing, we used Python and Pandas (as we are familiar with the tool) to extract the data we wanted because there is way we could have served the raw information over the network and process it in Javascript in real time.
-The plan was to make an aggregation by month of the data we needed and discard unused columns

-CSV to JSON for Sankey, CSV to CSV for the rest
+The plan was to make an aggregation by month of the data we needed and discard unused columns.
+For each month, we aggregated the delays for each airport and the data reduced to around 300KB per month for the delays informations and 600KB per month for the Sankey informations.
+This amount of data is relatively fast to download even on an average internet connection (GitHub also apparently sends GZipped files).

 * We also checked the data for unusual values, for example we had NaNs for delay time when there was no delay or no data available.